Black-Owned Fashion Brands and Boutiques to Support Now and Forever

-Editorial Note: This post was originally published last year.
+This post was originally published at an earlier date.
 Since our support for Black-owned brands is a forever kind of thing, we thought we'd update any sold-out products to make it easy to shop the latest and greatest from some of our favorite designers.

-In the wake of recent events—most recently, the murders of George Floyd, Ahmaud Arbery, and Breonna Taylor—many people, including the Who What Wear editorial team, have been asking what they can do.
-Aurora James, the founder and designer of Brother Vellies, answered that question by creating the 15% Pledge, which calls major retailers to pledge 15% of their shelf space to Black-owned businesses.
+In the wake of still reckoning with recent events—the murders of George Floyd, Ahmaud Arbery, and Breonna Taylor—many people, including the Who What Wear editorial team, have been asking what they can do.
+Aurora James, the founder and designer of Brother Vellies, answered that question by creating the Fifteen Percent Pledge, which calls major retailers to pledge 15% of their shelf space to Black-owned businesses.
 Swipe through her Instagram post below to read more about the reasoning and impact.

 But what if you're an individual?
 You can put pressure on these major retailers by contacting the company or commenting on their social posts.
 You can also consider dedicating 15% or more of your personal fashion spending to Black-owned brands.